pcjl/mattermost-coffeebot/README.md

 *This assumes that you already have Docker installed*

-1. Clone the repo
+1. Clone the repository into a directory

 2. Create a `.env` file in the directory with all of your credentials/settings following the same format as the `example.env` file supplied

 3. Create a `crontab` file in the directory with your frequency following the same format as the `example.crontab` file supplied

-3. Build the Docker image using `docker-compose build`
+3. Build the Docker image by running `docker-compose build`

-4. Create the Docker container using `docker-compose up`
+4. Create the Docker container by running `docker-compose up`

-5. Run `bash` in the container using `docker exec -ti <CONTAINERID> bash`
+5. Run `bash` in the container by running `docker exec -ti <CONTAINERID> bash`

 6. Run the command `pair` (or allow the cronjob that was set up to run it)